-- Potential action(s): Now that you have shoppers’ attention, build their interest.
+Potential action(s): Now that you have shoppers’ attention, build their interest.
 Use higher-level, more-attention-grabbing elements that focus on the details.
-A logical place to start is by providing great product photos, tantalizing product descriptions, [great product options, and vivid product videos.
+A logical place to start is by providing great product photos, tantalising product descriptions, and vivid product videos.
 As you make sales, work on getting some great product reviews from your customers as well.
 This especially helps with the consideration phase for customers.
 You want to provide them with all the necessary information that will help convince them to buy what you’re offering.

 This is when shoppers take your desired action (i.e., convert).
 The action you want them to take could be many things (like signing up for your newsletter), but we’ll focus here on guiding shoppers to convert to customers (i.e., buy something).

-It’s fun to pick your favorite colors.
-But make sure you develop a cohesive color scheme for your e-commerce site and stick to it:
+It’s fun to pick your favourite colours.
+But make sure you develop a cohesive colour scheme for your eCommerce site and stick to it.